openlilylib/notation-fonts/README.md

 write `cadence` here, and note that when the font name doesn't contain "illegal" characters (which currently only is the case with `Gutenberg1939`) you don't need quotation marks.

-The "simple" form of `\useNotationFont` uses the same name for notation and brace fonts and loads a default stylesheet that accompanies each font, adjusting LilyPond's engraving settings (e.g. line thicknesses) to match the appearance of the font.
+The “simple” form of `\useNotationFont` uses the same name for notation and brace fonts and loads a default stylesheet that accompanies each font, adjusting LilyPond's engraving settings (e.g. line thicknesses) to match the appearance of the font.
 However, you have more fine-grained control by using the following form: